bboy77/interactive-rating-component/README-template.md

 ### What I learned

-I learned how to use the CSS property `aspect-ration` to properly size svg images.
+- CSS property `aspect-ratio` to properly size svg images based on the original size, using just the height or width.
+- CSS value `currentColor` for the svg fill property.

 ```css
 svg {